 When you open an Ivy InvestEd 529 Plan account, you are the “owner” of the account for the benefit of your selected beneficiary, such as your child, grandchild, niece or nephew.
 If your selected beneficiary chooses against using the funds, you can simply transfer the account to another direct family member of the beneficiary.
 As the owner you can also simply change the beneficiary if desire.
 Also, any U.S. citizen or resident, including your friends or relatives, can contribute to an Ivy InvestEd 529 Plan, an education savings account.

-With the Ivy InvestEd 529 Plan, you can make contributions, until a maximum balance of $453,000 (2017-2018 academic year ($476,000 for the 2018-2019 academic year, effective October 1, 2018) is reached for all Program accounts per beneficiary.
+With the Ivy InvestEd 529 Plan, you can make contributions until a maximum balance of $453,000 for the 2017-2018 academic year ($476,000 for the 2018-2019 academic year, effective October 1, 2018) is reached for all program accounts per beneficiary.
 Plus, there are no income restrictions on the account owner, so you'll remain eligible to maintain your Ivy InvestEd 529 Plan account regardless of your income.

 Earnings in your Ivy InvestEd 529 Plan account grow federal income tax-deferred.
 And all withdrawals are federal income tax-free if they are applied to qualified higher education expenses, such as tuition, fees, computers, room and board, and books.
 The change in tax code due to the Tax Cuts & Jobs Act of 2017 expanded the benefits of 529 plans to allow for tax-free distributions for tuition at public, private and/or religious institutions (K-12) up to $10,000 per student per tax year.
 Please note that state and local taxes may apply.
 States may offer some tax breaks such as a deduction for contributions or income exemption on withdrawals.
 This information is based on current tax laws, regulations, rules and interpretations, which are subject to change at any time.
 The availability of tax or other benefits may be conditioned on meeting certain requirements, such as residency or purpose for or timing of distributions.
 Taxes are deferred until withdrawal.
 The earnings portion of a non-qualified withdrawal is subject to a 10% penalty as well as federal and/or state taxes.
 Please consult your tax advisor regarding your individual circumstances.